There's no avoiding it, whatever your direction, so let's nip this elephant in the bud.

 Henry VIII finished the job nearly 400 years later by smashing his shrine and crushing his bones and all because Becket was brought up to be a bit Catholically inclined.

-Now, it's just a surviving bit of Becket's elbow that makes the odd personal appearance, apparently.
+Now, it's just a surviving bit of Becket's elbow that makes the odd personal and supernatural appearance, apparently, but the biggest mystery surrounds the addition of the 'à', which nobody seems to know much about, neither.

 To lighten the mood a little, here's just some of the 1200 square metres of stained glass that graces the place.

-Photography is forbidden further inside, you see, although that's a message that looks to have been lost in translation, as well.
+Photography is forbidden further inside although that's a message that looks to have been lost in translation, as well, at least with most of today's visitors.

 Despite being a Londoner, Chaucer is inextricably linked to Canterbury but there's another famous scribe whose provenance proves to be purer.